-Presentation of an entirely new persona is not the only viable combination of personal control and identity management.
+Presentation of an entirely new persona is not the only viable combination of personal control and anonymity.
 One may, for example, decide to use a pseudonym at an online shop, but use one's real postal address for deliveries.
 To illustrate this, consider someone who happens to be called Bill Gates.
 It is quite likely that this may draw unwarranted attention to his orders especially when he orders software for his Apple computer.
 He may even frequently get nuisance e-mails enquiring whether he is the 'real' Bill Gates (as you, the reader, probably assumed when I introduced this example).
 Therefore this Bill Gates may decide to use a pseudonym for shopping, but continue to use his real nondescript postal address.
 However, in some cases our Bill Gates needs invoices in his real name to claim tax deductions.
 He is therefore faced with a choice each time to use his real identity, or his minimally modified 'persona'.
-Identity management tools can aid in management of personas.
+Anonymity tools can aid in management of personas.
 Personal control tools can, based on information supplied by the second and/or third parties, as well as on personal issues, be used to decide what information to supply to the other party; in this context it can provide input as to which persona should be used.
-Note that it is also possible to use a chain of suppliers, where each has only some real information to process its part of the transaction [24].
+Note that it is also possible to use a chain of suppliers, where each has only some real information to process its part of the transaction [4].
 We may refer to this as a chain of personas, each containing very little real information, that are anonymous when seen in isolation, but, when combined, yields the real identity.
 Privacy protection lies in the (hopefully) hard task of combining personas.

-This leaves us with the question whether personal control tools, when used in combination with identity management tools, depend on the availability of operational safeguards.
+This leaves us with the question whether personal control tools, when used in combination with anonymity tools, depend on the availability of operational safeguards.
 The answer is yes and no: yes, because one may still entrust the other party with sensitive details such as an e-mail address (as highlighted in the previous example); no, because the individual may be presenting a persona that is so far from the truth that safekeeping of information supplied makes no difference.

-The preceding discussion is reflected in figure 1 by positioning of the personal control layer such that it can be used without organisational safeguard or identity management tools (a), only with organisational safeguard tools (b), only identity management tools (d) or with both organisational safeguard and identity management tools (c).
+The preceding discussion is reflected in figure 1 by positioning of the personal control layer such that it can be used without organisational safeguard or anonymity tools (a), only with organisational safeguard tools (b), only anonymity tools (d) or with both organisational safeguard and anonymity tools (c).

-3.3 The Identity Management and Organisational Safeguards Layers
+3.4 The Anonymity and Organisational Safeguards Layers

-The relationships between the various layers have all been considered by now, with the exception of the relationship between the identity management and organisational safeguards layers.
+The relationships between the various layers have all been considered by now, with the exception of the relationship between the anonymity and organisational safeguards layers.
 This section considers that relationship.

 As noted earlier, we will use the term anonymity to include notions of pseudonymity because the ultimate goal is to hide (aspects of) the individual's identity.
-As already noted in the previous section, identity management includes the possibility to act anonymously and pseudonymously (using a persona), as well as variations on both.
+As already noted in the previous section, management of anonymity may imply management of personas.
 As in the previous case, the persona may or may not communicate information that renders the individual vulnerable.
-It is also clear that identity management can be used without even knowing whether the party with whom one is communicating has organisational controls in place.
+It is also clear that anonymity can be used without even knowing whether the party with whom one is communicating has organisational controls in place.
 So it seems as if it is viable to use the two layers separately or in combination.